-David, originally from Australia, came to the US after meeting Joana while playing an online video game across the continents.
-They laugh to think that they met when Joana was having problems “cooking” in the game and David rescued her.
+The truffles feature local produce and dairy whenever possible which they blend beautifully with imported chocolate.
+Their flavors often reflect what is regionally available at farmer’s markets – such as the Raspberry-Lime Chambord and the medal-winning Limoncello.
+David, originally from Australia, came to the US after meeting Joana while playing an online video game.
+He moved across the continents to be more than just gaming friends.
+They laugh to think that they met when Joana was having problems “cooking” in the game they played together and David rescued her.
 The game is how the name, Fera’wyn’s, came about as well.
-A bard character Joana played was named Fera’wyn, she brought happiness and rejoicing to those she met, and just seemed the natural choice for their newest adventure – bringing happiness to others in the form of chocolate.
+A bard character Joana played was named Fera’wyn.
+With this character she brought happiness and joy to those she met, and it just seemed to be a natural choice for their newest adventure – to keep bringing happiness to the real world in the form of the finely crafted chocolates.

+David, a graduate of Ecole Chocolate, and Joana, a self-taught artisan work together to create truffles that are both beautiful and flavorful.
+Together they enjoyed completing additional training from industry professionals in Las Vegas, Santa Cruz, and the CIA – Greystone.
 Fera’wyn’s continues to win awards for their chocolates at the Taste TV salons in San Francisco, Los Angeles, Sacramento, and Monterey.
 Three years running, they have received the highest award of six stars (Master Chocolatiers) from Taste TV based in San Francisco.
-They also enjoy success many other venues throughout the US including Texas, Oregon, Colorado, and Washington.
+They also enjoy success at many other venues throughout the US including Texas, Oregon, Colorado, and Washington.